Use the icatalogue tab of World Cat Local to search for books, journals and audio-visual materials housed in the UKZN libraries.

 For Off Campus Access you will need a valid LAN username and password.
 This refers to the username and password you use to access the computers on campus.
 The above link takes you straight to the list of off campus databases.
 Click on the database name and type in your LAN login when prompted.

 Alternatively, on the library's webpage, there is a toolbar of options near the top of the page.
-The middle tab is called 'Electronic resources.'
+The middle tab is called 'Resources.'
 Hold your mouse over this tab for the drop down menu.
-On the right hand side of the drop down menu, click on the first option called 'off campus access via ezproxy."
+Click on the bottom option called "off campus access."
 Click on the name of the database you wish to use.
 You will be asked for your LAN login and password to be able to use the database.
 If you experience difficulties with your login call the ICS help desk: 031 / 033 260 4000.